Internship Search and Placement

 - Idealist, a search website for volunteer opportunities, nonprofit jobs, internships, and organizations

-Students should feel free to find other internship placements beyond those listed on the web site, but you should discuss these with Dr. Rosenfeld and obtain his approval.
+Students should feel free to find other internship placements beyond those listed on the web site, but you should discuss these with Dr. Plagens and obtain his approval.

 When should I start looking for an internship?

 It is important to start your search for an internship placement at least a full semester prior to the semester in which you plan to do your internship!
 And if you’re interested in something in Washington, D.C., or abroad, you should begin your search a full year in advance, as many of these opportunities are competitive and require applications long in advance of the start dates.